nzajk/brain-scan-classification/README.md

 # Brain Scan Classification

 An application to help diagnose brain tumors.

--- to be updated --